lumail/lumail/HACKING.md

 Regrettably much of our code is not tested in a systematic fashion.

-However there is some test-code which is built into our main binary, to invoke it please run:
+However there are some test-cases built into our main binary, to invoke them please run:

-    $ lumail2 --test
+    $ make test

 Testing is accomplished via the CuTest library, as something I picked on a whim many years ago and stuck with.
 The implementation of our tests is stored in files with a `_test.cc` suffix.

+There are also some (minimal) test-cases of our Lua code, which are driven by the [luaunit](https://github.com/bluebird75/luaunit)-framework, to execute these test-cases please run:

+    $ make test-lua